Hui-Ying/Qiskit/README.md

 # Quantum Error Correction
 - The bit flip code [[1]](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.32.3266)
+## Part A: |0> state as input
+## Part B: superposition state as input

-Quantum error correction is needed for quantum computers, and here in this code a quantum error simulation was added to simulate the quantum errors appeared in quantum computers.
+Quantum error correction is crucial for quantum computers, here we discuss about the bit-flip code with two different inputs and demonstrate the simulation results.
 - The sign flip code
 - The Shor code
 - Surface code